01-edu/public/subjects/devops/grades/README.md

 ### Instructions

-Create a script `grades.sh` which will ask, as an argument, for the user to give a specific number of students in order to evaluate them.
-After the number is set, the script will ask you to introduce the "names" and "grades" of the persons you wish to evaluate.
+Create a script called `grades.sh` that takes, as an argument, the number of students to be evaluated.
+Once the number is specified, the script should prompt you to enter each student’s **name** and **grade**.

-The grades will have a range between 0 and 100 and will be numeric values only.
+Grades must be numeric values only, within the range of 0 to 100.

-According to each student grade you will have to return the following:
+For each student, the script should return an evaluation based on their grade as follows:

 - If the student grade is anything equal or greater than 90 you will return the string `"<name>: You did an excellent job!"`: